ItCodinTime/Jarvis/README.md

 3. Verify the extension has necessary permissions
 4. Try reloading the extension

+### AI features not working

+1. Verify Gemini API key is configured in options
+2. Check API key is valid and has not expired
+3. Ensure you have internet connection
+4. Check browser console for API errors
+5. Verify host permissions are granted for API domains

+### Gmail authentication failing

+1. Ensure OAuth credentials are correctly configured
+2. Check that Gmail API is enabled in Google Cloud Console
+3. Verify extension ID is added to OAuth credentials
+4. Try removing and re-authenticating
+5. Check that you have necessary Gmail permissions

 ### Extension icon not showing

 1. Make sure you've added the icon files (icon16.png, icon48.png, icon128.png) to the `icons/` directory